KINGMAA/Yolo-detection-models/README.md

 ## 📋 Project Overview

+## 🔍 What is Object Detection?
+Object detection is a computer vision technique used to identify and locate objects within an image or video.
+Unlike image classification, object detection predicts both **what** objects are present and **where** they are located (bounding boxes).

+### Key Components of Object Detection
+- **Bounding Boxes:** Rectangles drawn around detected objects with coordinates for position and size.
+- **Confidence Score:** A probability indicating how certain the model is about the detected object.
+- **Class Label:** The category to which the detected object belongs.

+## 🧠 Introduction to YOLO (You Only Look Once)
+YOLO is a family of real-time object detection models designed for speed and accuracy.
+Unlike traditional methods that apply a sliding window or region proposal network, YOLO predicts bounding boxes and class probabilities directly from an image in a single pass.

+### Key Advantages of YOLO
+✅ **Fast Inference:** Ideal for real-time applications.
+✅ **End-to-End Prediction:** Simultaneously predicts class labels and bounding boxes.
+✅ **Versatile Architecture:** Suitable for various computer vision tasks.

+## 📐 YOLO Architecture

 This project showcases various YOLO models for object detection, offering:

 - Ready-to-use **Colab links** for fast deployment.